yekeen-nasir/pedxo-frontend-adminacct/README.md

 🚀 Recent Developments

-Pedxo is a fully remote company, as of recent, all our employess and engineers work from diffirent timezones.
+Pedxo is a fully remote company, as of recent, all our employess and engineers work from diffirent location.

 💼 Use Cases